tomjoht/tomjoht.github.io/_docs/additional_resources/denver_workshop_recordings.md

 last-modified: 2019-06-21
 ---

-{% include_relative coffeebutton.html %}
+{% include coffeeshopbook.html %}

 These videos are from an API documentation workshop that I gave in Denver, Colorado, on March 10, 2018.
-(For more details, see this [blog post](https://idratherbewriting.com/2018/03/12/api-documentation-workshop-in-denver/).
+(For more details, see this [blog post](/2018/03/12/api-documentation-workshop-in-denver/).
 This version of the workshop is slightly different from the latest version of the course, but the content is still good.
 I divided the videos into three parts, since the workshop was slightly shorter than a full-day.

 * TOC
 {:toc}